 This toy-sized terrier has a long, silky, and soft blue and tan coat that is parted on the face and from the base of the skull to the end of the tail and hangs evenly and quite straight down each side of the body.
 The body is neat, compact, and well proportioned.
 An interesting fact is that their coats become lighter in color as they age.
 Though shedding is minimal, their long hair requires daily brushing in an effort to prevent tangles and knots.
 Regular grooming every 6 to 8 weeks is also very important to keep a healthy coat and clipped nails.

 This self-assured, intelligent breed is a combination of charming looks and adventurous terrier spirit.
 This breed can certainly show a wide range of personalities from cuddly and perky and wanting nothing more than to adoringly follow in their families everywhere, to an outgoing and sometimes mischievous temperament.
 Early socialization and training will make for a well-rounded addition to your family.
 But be careful not to spoil them to much as they can encourage them to form bad behaviors.

 Family and Companionship

-Daily exercise will help your Yorkie release pent-up energy, maintain muscles, keep the heart healthy, keeps the metabolism working efficiently and intense that they are panting.
+Daily exercise will help your Yorkie release pent-up energy, maintain muscles, keep the heart healthy, and keeps the metabolism working efficiently and intensely that they are panting.
 A moderate walk twice a day is perfect.
 These dogs like routine, so ideally one in the morning and one in the evening.

 Training and Socialization

-These puppies respond best to repetition, praise and plenty of positive reinforcement.
-They are very in tune with the trainer and the challenges of training as they are driven by the mental stimulation.
-Early socialization is equally important as it offers the opportunity to become accustomed to people, other dogs and traffic.
-It also provides this curious pup with mental stimulation by way of sight, scent, sound, which aids in the training process.
+These puppies respond best to repetition, praise, and plenty of positive reinforcement.
+They are very in tune with the trainer and the challenges of training as they are driven by mental stimulation.
+Early socialization is equally important as it offers the opportunity to become accustomed to people, other dogs, and traffic.
+It also provides this curious pup with mental stimulation by way of sight, scent, and sound, which aids in the training process.